God is calling!

 Information about different church ministries is provided below (please follow the links):

-The Bishop of Lichfield's guidance on age limits for licensed ministry is available here.
+The Bishop of Lichfield has guidance on age limits for licensed ministry.

 Other non-diocesan vocational routes: